-i.
-In terms of section 112 of the ITA, the long-term capital gains arising on transfer of capital assets is chargeable to tax at the rate of 20% with indexation benefits.
-In case of long-term capital gains arising from transfer of securities (other than a unit) listed on recognized stock exchange not taxable under section 112A of the ITA or a zero coupon bond is chargeable to tax at the rate of 20% (with indexation) or at the rate of 10% (without indexation), whichever is more beneficial to the assesse (plus applicable surcharge and cess).
-In case of long-term capital gains arising from transfer of units (other than units of an equity-oriented fund taxable under section 112A of the ITA) listed on recognized stock exchange in India, tax is chargeable at the rate of 20% (plus applicable surcharge and cess) with indexation benefits.
+g.
+In terms of section 112 of the ITA, the long-term capital gains arising on transfer of capital assets is chargeable to tax at the rate of 20% with indexation benefits for any transfer which takes place before 23 July 2024 and at a rate of 12.5% without indexation benefits for any transfer which takes place on or after 23 July 2024.
+In case of long-term capital gains arising from transfer of securities (other than a unit) listed on recognized stock exchange not taxable under section 112A of the ITA or a zero coupon bond is chargeable to tax at the rate of 20% (with indexation) or at the rate of 10% (without indexation), whichever is more beneficial to the assessee (plus applicable surcharge and cess) if the transfer takes place before 23 July 2024 and at the rate of 12.5% without indexation in all cases if the transfer takes place on or after 23 July 2024.
+In case of long-term capital gains arising from transfer of units (other than units of an equity-oriented fund taxable under section 112A of the ITA) listed on recognized stock exchange in India, tax is chargeable at the rate of 20% (plus applicable surcharge and cess) with indexation benefits if the transfer takes place before 23 July 2024 and at the rate of 12.5% without indexation if the transfer takes place on or after 23 July 2024.

 Further, for the purpose of calculation of long-term capital gains (with indexation), the base year for indexation has been shifted from 1981 to 2001 (applicable from financial year starting on April 01, 2017 i.e. Assessment Year 2018-19).
 In other words, if an asset is acquired prior to April 01, 2001, the fair market value as on April 01, 2001 will have to be considered as the cost of acquisition and the indexed cost of acquisition will have to be worked out accordingly with the cost of inflation for the year 2001 (.
 The CBDT has vide Notification No. SO 1790(E) [No. 44/2017 (F.No.
 370142/11/2017 - TPL)] dated June 05, 2017 notified the revised cost inflation index u/s.
 48 of the ITA.
-[The benefit of indexation as provided in the second proviso to section 48 of the ITA is not available to long-term capital gains taxable u/s.
-112A of the ITA]
+[The benefit of indexation will not be available in respect of any transfer that takes place on or after 23 July 2024.